openshift/installer/docs/dev/libvirt-howto.md

     4. Set the `name` (e.g. test1)
     5. Look at the `podCIDR` and `serviceCIDR` fields in the `networking` section.
 Make sure they don't conflict with anything important.
     6. Set the `pullSecret` to your JSON pull secret.
+    7. Ensure the `libvirt.uri` IP address matches your virbr0 interface IP address which belongs to the libvirt *default* network.
+       If you're uncertain about the libvirt *default* subnet you should be able to see its address using the command `ip -4 a show dev virbr0` or by inspecting `virsh --connect qemu:///system net-dumpxml default`.
+    8. Ensure the `libvirt.network.ipRange` does not overlap your virbr0 IP address
-    7. (Optional) Change the `image` to the file URL of the operating system image you downloaded (e.g. `file:///home/user/Downloads/rhcos.qcow`).
+    9. (Optional) Change the `image` to the file URL of the operating system image you downloaded (e.g. `file:///home/user/Downloads/rhcos.qcow`).
 This will allow the installer to re-use that image instead of having to download it every time.

 ### 1.8 Set up NetworkManager DNS overlay
 This step is optional, but useful for being able to resolve cluster-internal hostnames from your host.